deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 ## Compile and migrate

-Open `truffle console` to run a local blockchain in your terminal at `http://127.0.0.1:9545/`:
+Start the truffle console to run a local blockchain in your terminal at `http://127.0.0.1:9545/` with the command:
 ```
 truffle develop
 ```

 This will and display `Account addresses` along with their `Private Keys` and `Mnemonic` required for deploying the smart contracts.

-In the `truffle console` compile the smart contracts:
+In the truffle console, compile the smart contracts:

 ```cpp
 truffle(develop)> compile